expo/fyi/expo-extension-migration.md

 #### After

-Now you can simply use the optional import syntax:
+Now you can use the optional import syntax instead:

 `Camera.js`